-The Minnesota Department of Agriculture (MDA) is supporting research projects to identify processes that affect water quality and evaluate the costs and benefits of specific agricultural practices.
+The MDA is supporting research projects to identify processes that affect water quality and evaluate the costs and benefits of specific agricultural practices.

 MDA's Research Program